ngardiner/openwrt_nexxaudio/Lede-Build.md

    * Add /etc/pulse to /etc/sysupgrade.conf
    * ``` sysupgrade -v [image].bin ```

-   * Comes up with default 192.168.1.1 ans 1.7M available on overlay
+   * Comes up with default 192.168.1.1 and 1.5M available on overlay
    * Perform the networking config (LAN is vlan 3, remove WAN, all ports on VLAN 3)
    * Set root password and device hostname
    * Add sshfs mount to /etc/rc.local